Feel the burn with this killer homemade hot sauce recipe. Ready in 20 minutes with only 4 ingredients! Mix and match peppers to make it hot or mild.

 Let the sauce simmer for 8-10 minutes.
 Remove from heat and allow to cool.

-When the mixture is cool, puree thoroughly with a stick blender (this is my favorite) or conventional blender until smooth.
+When the mixture is cool, puree thoroughly with a stick blender (this is my favorite) or conventional blender until as smooth as you’d like.

 Store in a clean, recycled jar in the fridge for up to a month.